-B.S.
-Mathematics, California State University, Fresno June, 1965
+- B.A., Geology, California State University, Fresno

-B.A.
-Geology, California State University, Fresno August, 1968
+- B.S., Mathematics, California State University, Fresno

-When an earthquake occurs in the eastern or central part of the United States there are seismic waves that shake buildings and other structures but rarely is there evidence on the surface as to where it occurred.
-Instead the only way to locate the earthquake is with seismographs and patterns of seismic activity are as uncommon as the surface features.
-For that reason, geomorphology is regarded as a rather gentle branch of geology there.
-In the western United States on the other hand, earthquakes and other tectonic movements leave scars, induce landslides and generally wreak havoc on buildings and people.
-In stark contrast to the east, tectonic geomorphology is a dynamic and dangerous study.
 Edward Keller is one of the foremost experts on tectonic geomorphology especially with regard to earthquake reduction and prevention.
 By studying relative uplift and subsidence both in terms of rates and elevation changes, tectonic movements and their extent and intensity may be revealed.
 The beautiful wave cut terraces of the California Pacific coast are excellent examples of the types of features that Keller studies.
 They reveal sequential tectonic uplift of the land surface with erosion during the quiet periods.
 Such studies can reveal information on recurrence intervals for earthquakes, potential for blind faults, as well as landslides and other hazards.
 They have great implications for building codes and disaster preparedness plans.
 Keller primarily studies the geomorphology and Quaternary deposits related to active faults and folds that result from faults.

 Edward Keller also has a major interest in fluvial geomorphology.
 He studies the development of channels in streams as well as the controls on where pools and riffles develop and how they change with time.
 This research involves an attempt to explain and even quantify a process that is otherwise chaotic in appearance.
 In addition to determining location of the features of a stream, Keller studies the processes involved in to flood control.
 Currently, as an offshoot of this research, he has been studying the hydrologic processes in the chaparral ecosystem of southern California and role of wildfire in the recurrence of high magnitude flood deposits and debris flow deposits.